PhilipMetzger/PhilipMetzger.github.io/content/blog/jj_year_three.md

 unlikely for me to get added (like a 0.01% chance).
 Since I was the only person who wasn't chosen it didn't feel great to hear about it on the Jan 1st post without receiving a message beforehand.
-I also stepped into a discussion with Drev Devault because it was eerily similar to what I'd do or already did in the past.
+I also stepped into a discussion with Drew Devault because it was eerily similar to what I'd do or already did in the past.
 While I also had some plans to give the project docs a better structure, it never happened because I lost my job in February.
 At the same time I also asked someone for their prototype of